Home » Indian History » Bhakti Movement and Sufi Movement

 • The Bhakti Movement continues to be a significant influence on modern Indian spirituality and culture.

-The Bhakti Movement was a significant cultural movement that emphasized personal devotion to God, social equality, and spiritual experience.
+The Bhakti Movement was a significant cultural movement that focused on personal devotion to God, social equality, and spiritual experience.
 It challenged the traditional rituals and caste system of Hinduism and contributed to the development of vernacular literature and music.
 The Bhakti Movement remains an important part of Indian spiritual and cultural heritage, and its impact continues to be felt to this day.

 Bhakti Movement